The Tasmanian Science Talent Search 2023

 existing device.
 A method or process

-• An entry must be a working invention
+can be an invention. - An entry must be a working invention

 that solves a real problem.
 ICT-based